overturetool/overturetool.github.io/about/index.md

 ## Overture Users

 If you wish to be added to this list, please  [send us a mail](http://www.google.com/recaptcha/mailhide/d?k=01mU5bAq4Rogp5FVouKumLoQ==&c=pHoefT8t8vvgTnqYB_4422-4CEytwUaijr_er5aSbIw=).
-You can also enter a mailing list for Overture users:
+You can also enter a mailing list for Overture users.

 This mailing list is the main channel of communication of the user community.